Supporto iBreviary

 Longing for peace

-Be patient in suffering; persevere in prayer (Romans 12:12).
+Be patient in suffering, be constant in prayer (Romans 12:12).

 To the Lord in the hour of my distress *